In his exquisite poem entitled Desiderata, the late Max Ehrmann wrote, you are a child of the universe, no less than the trees and the stars.

 Growing up in Virginia, I learned to love the ocean, the advance and retreat of waves on the shore, their bubbly whisper back to the boundless sea.
 I learned to love the call of the mourning dove, the song of the whippoorwill, violently, crashing summer thunderstorms that move in as slowly as they recede.
 My heart was captivated by the world around me, and I began following the inspiration to put pen to paper in the form of poetry by the time I was eleven.

-Life continues to be my greatest teacher.
-What I’ve learned is cause to bow with hands in front of my heart, and in deep reverence, utter thank you.
-It is through this journey that the boundary between the concept of self and other blurs as the all-that-is-and-ever-will-be teaches us about the subtler layers of reality, what we all inescapably are.
+Life and silence continue to be my greatest teachers.
+The boundary between the concept of self and other, and self and the eternal blurs as the source within teaches us about the subtler layers of reality, what we all inescapably are.
 That oneness, that exquisite vast ocean from which we arise and take form.
 To know our infinite nature, we must turn our eyes inward.

-I am blessed to live in the foothills of Boulder, Colorado, with my beloved, Dan.
+I am blessed to live in the foothills of Boulder, Colorado, with my beloved husband.

 As the late Max Ehrmann said, with all its shams, drudgery, and broken dreams, it is still a beautiful world.
 I say an exquisitely beautiful world.